uio-ccse/computational-essay-showroom/_build/essays/exampleessays/intoSpace/FallingIntoSpace.md

   url: /essays/exampleessays/earthtunnel/FallingThroughTheEarth-Narrative
   title: 'How long would it take to fall through a non-uniform Earth?'
 next_page:
-  url: /index
+  url: /essays/exampleessays/volleyball/Volleyball
-  title: 'Student Essays'
+  title: 'What is the fastest possible volleyball serve?'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---